 Early treatment for toddlers

-Data gathered by mental health watchdog Citizens Commission on Human Rights finds that the number of toddlers treated for ADHD and other mental health problems may be even higher.
-They say that in addition to the 10,000 toddlers prescribed ADHD drugs, there are:
+The mental health watchdog Citizens Commission on Human Rights has gathered data suggesting that the number of toddlers receiving treatment for ADHD and other mental health issues in the U.S. may be higher than this.

-They also found that among babies aged 0-1 years:
+They also found that among babies aged 1 year or younger:

 - 654 are taking antipsychotics

 There are no guidelines for treating toddlers or babies with ADHD.
-However, if preschooler guidelines were followed, behavior therapy would usually be explored first.
+However, guidelines for slightly older children suggest trying behavioral therapy before using medication.

-The AAP state that doctors must weigh up the risks of starting medication for ADHD at an early age against the harm of delaying diagnosis and treatment.
+The AAP call on doctors to weigh the risks of administering ADHD medication to very young children against the potential harm of delaying diagnosis and treatment.

-A doctor will first rule out other possible conditions.
-If, after evaluation, a doctor diagnoses a toddler with ADHD, they will offer advice, support, and information about behavior therapy.
-With treatment, ADHD symptoms can be effectively managed.
+The doctor will first rule out other conditions.
+If, after an evaluation, a doctor gives a toddler a diagnosis of ADHD, they will offer advice and support and inform the caregiver about behavioral therapy.